 Favorite hotel: We like staying in boutique hotels when we travel, so most of the places we find ourselves in are a bit obscure.
 Bon Azur apartments in Mauritius was fantastic (with a stellar beach view). iBed Koh Samui and Hotel Rendezvous in Hanoi had some of the best dorm rooms I’ve ever seen in my life.
 La Barraca Suites in Bariloche, Argentina, had one of the best host families ever, a great view, and a wonderful ambiance for a B&B.

 Favorite cruise line: I’ve been on three cruises, they’ve all been with Carnival, and none of them have been anything impressive to write home about (other than the itinerary).

-Favorite travel credit card: I like my Citi Hilton card since it gives automatic gold status.
+Favorite travel credit card: (Editor’s Note: This card is no longer available) I like my Citi Hilton card since it gives automatic gold status.
 Yay upgraded rooms and lounge access!